Essential travel documents

 Do you know that you can’t enter some countries if your passport contains evidence you’ve visited some other countries?
 For example, you’ll find it impossible to enter Sudan if you have an Israeli stamp in your passport.
 Many passport offices will issue you with a 2nd passport before you travel under certain circumstances.
 Arrange this well in advance if you need it.

 Overland travel often means it’s not practical to arrange all your visas in advance.
 You might not have fixed entry and exit dates.
 You might not even be sure which countries you’ll visit.
 Your entry date maybe so far in advance, any visa would have expired by the time you reach the border.
-All this means you’ll be arranging visas as you travel.
-Most visa applications need at least one, often 2 or 3 passport photos.
+All this means arranging visas on the road.
+Most visa applications need at least 1, often 2 or 3 passport photos.
 Rather than running around trying to find a photo booth and paying through the nose for the privilege, print off a couple of sheets before you leave home.

-Keep them safe with all your essential travel documents for overlanding.
+Keep them safe with all your essential travel documents.
 UK passport photo sizes need to be 45mm x 35mm.
 Other countries need a different size.
 But we’ve always stuck with the UK size and not had any problems applying for visas on the road.

 Also, keep an eye on when your vehicle insurance is due to expire.
 We got caught short once.
 After a lot of faffing and a rubbish internet connection, we managed to get Mowgli’s insurance renewed with about 2 hours to spare.
 Not a great feeling and wholly avoidable.